How Does LendingTree Get Paid?

 Build your credit

-• Pull all three of your free credit reports off of sites like AnnualCreditReport.com.
+• Pull all three of your free credit reports from sites like AnnualCreditReport.com.
 If you find any mistakes in your credit report, you can dispute credit report errors with the credit reporting agency.

 • Ask a loved one with good credit to add you to their credit card as an authorized user.
 This allows you to improve your score over time by piggybacking off the primary cardholder’s established credit line and solid payment history.